pgRouting/GSoC-pgRouting/doc/ksp/pgr_KSP.rst

     :start-after: --q2
     :end-before: --q3

-:Example: Get 2 paths using combinations table on an **undirected** graph
+:Example: Get 2 paths using combinations table on an undirecte graph

 Also get the paths in the heap.